 - Celebrating Strawberry Season with Irish Pavlova

-Celebrating Strawberry Season in Ireland: Irish Pavlova was written by Janine Kennedy.
+Irish Barmbrack with Burnt Sugar and Whiskey Syrup was written by Janine Kennedy.
 Janine describes herself as Irish by marriage, Canadian by birth, and Cape Bretoner by divine provenance.
 She shares her recipes and stories as a Canadian chef living in Ireland on her blog, Cooking with Craic.
 You can connect with Janine on social media at Facebook, Twitter and Instagram.